SparshaDhar/C3AddonVersionChecker/README.md

 ## Documentation

 ### Inside Addon (Client-side): load-version-checker.js
-The "load-version-checker.js" is responsible for loading the server-side script "version-checker.js", and sending the current addon version info to the server-side.
+The "load-version-checker.js" is responsible for loading the server-side script, "version-checker.js", and sending the current addon version info to the server-side.

-All Addon Version Checker Codes must be included the `"external-script"` type (also known as DOM side) script of the addon.
+All Addon Version Checker Codes must be included in an `"external-script"` (also known as DOM side) script of the addon.

 For each of your addon, create a domSide.js external-script.
 And then include the following code